Tungsten

 Tungsten occurs in many alloys, which have numerous applications, including incandescent light bulb filaments, X-ray tubes, electrodes in gas tungsten arc welding, superalloys, and radiation shielding.
 Tungsten's hardness and high density make it suitable for military applications in penetrating projectiles.
 Tungsten compounds are often used as industrial catalysts.
+Its largest use is in tungsten carbide, a wear-resistant material used in metalworking, mining, and construction.
+About 50% of tungsten is used in tungsten carbide, with the remaining major use being alloys and steels: less than 10% is used in other compounds.

 Tungsten is the only metal in the third transition series that is known to occur in biomolecules, being found in a few species of bacteria and archaea.
 However, tungsten interferes with molybdenum and copper metabolism and is somewhat toxic to most forms of animal life.

 Characteristics

 Physical properties

 In its raw form, tungsten is a hard steel-grey metal that is often brittle and hard to work.
 Purified, monocrystalline tungsten retains its hardness (which exceeds that of many steels), and becomes malleable enough that it can be worked easily.
-It is worked by forging, drawing, or extruding but it is more commonly formed by sintering.
+It is worked by forging, drawing, or extruding, but it is more commonly formed by sintering.
+Sintering is often used due to the very high melting point of tungsten.

 Of all metals in pure form, tungsten has the highest melting point (3422 C), lowest vapor pressure (at temperatures above 1650 C), and the highest tensile strength.
 Although carbon remains solid at higher temperatures than tungsten, carbon sublimes at atmospheric pressure instead of melting, so it has no melting point.
 Moreover, tungsten's most stable crystal phase does not exhibit any high-pressure-induced structural transformations for pressures up to at least 364 gigapascals.
 Tungsten has the lowest coefficient of thermal expansion of any pure metal.
-The low thermal expansion and high melting point and tensile strength of tungsten originate from strong metallic bonds formed between tungsten atoms by the 5d electrons.
+The low thermal expansion and high melting point and tensile strength of tungsten originate from strong covalent bonds formed between tungsten atoms by the 5d electrons.

 Alloying small quantities of tungsten with steel greatly increases its toughness.

 Tungsten exists in two major crystalline forms: α and β.
 The former has a body-centered cubic structure and is the more stable form.
 The structure of the β phase is called A15 cubic; it is metastable, but can coexist with the α phase at ambient conditions owing to non-equilibrium synthesis or stabilization by impurities.
 Contrary to the α phase which crystallizes in isometric grains, the β form exhibits a columnar habit.
 The α phase has one third of the electrical resistivity and a much lower superconducting transition temperature TC relative to the β phase: ca. 0.015 K vs. 1–4 K; mixing the two phases allows obtaining intermediate TC values.
 The TC value can also be raised by alloying tungsten with another metal (e.g. 7.9 K for W-Tc).
 Such tungsten alloys are sometimes used in low-temperature superconducting circuits.